electronicshaman/Diggings/packages/game/docs/specifications/bushranger_class_spec.md

 # Bushranger Class Specification

+## Implementation Status: ✅ Resource Created

+The Bushranger character resource has been implemented at `data/characters/bushranger.tres` with full class mechanics, abilities, and card accessibility rules defined.

 ## Character Overview

 The **Bushranger** represents the archetypal Australian outlaw - a hardened fighter forced into banditry by circumstances, survival, or injustice.
 They embody aggressive, direct combat with a focus on speed, momentum, and overwhelming firepower.